open main page here

 plank listed as lati / Amphimas ptercocarpoides

-plank listed as lati / Amphimas ferrugineus and with a color that I find highly dubious although I cannot say with certainty that it is incorrect
+plank listed as lati / Amphimas ferrugineus and with a color that can only be the result of an applied stain

 bookmatched planks listed as yaya / white wenge